ohbm/eCOBIDAS/README.md

 # eCOBIDAS

-**a checklist for methods and results reporting for neuroimaging studies**
+**A checklist for methods and results reporting for neuroimaging studies**

 You can try this app [HERE](https://ohbm.github.io/cobidas/#/).